nickangtc/nickang-blog-gatsby/content/blog/2016-08-21-always-get-the-basics-first/index.md

 Whenever learning something new, start with the basics.
 Web programming has become a mature enough industry to have its own set of community-made tools that purport to help make coding easier, but it’s a mistake to learn those before nailing down the basics, as I did.

-I started learning to code on my own, in the comfort of my pyjamas at home, using [Free Code Camp](http://www.freecodecamp.com) (my learning profile [here](http://www.freecodecamp.com/nickangtc)).
+I started learning to code on my own, in the comfort of my pyjamas at home, using [Free Code Camp](http://www.freecodecamp.com).
 (Well, that was my first real push to learn anyway.)
 To be clear, Free Code Camp does not encourage students to pick up jQuery before understanding doing a lot of JavaScript exercises.

 No, I decided to extend my projects by using libraries like [jQuery](https://jquery.com/) (to supercharge JavaScript) and [Bootstrap](http://getbootstrap.com/) (to enhance CSS) on my own.
 It felt nice to have to write less and still have things somehow work.
 I didn’t think much into it then, but now that I’m enrolled in a proper web development course, I’m beginning to see how problematic this approach can be.